-The rotation with DDCP provides a varied and challenging placement with exposure to the multiple roles of psychology as a clinician, academic, educator, supervisor and consultant.
-The intern will be exposed to a range of ages (child/adolescent/adult), developmental and mental disorders and gain experience in consultation, assessment and therapy working with complex individuals with a dual diagnosis across the life span utilizing core competencies of a psychologist.
-If requested, interns may also participate in speciality clinics involving forensics, ASD and sensory integration.
+The rotation with DDCP provides a varied and challenging placement (tailored to the resident's desired level of challenge and growth) with exposure to the multiple roles of psychology as a clinician, academic, educator, supervisor and consultant.
+The resident will be exposed to a range of ages (child/adolescent/adult), developmental and mental disorders and gain experience in consultation, assessment and therapy working with complex individuals with a dual diagnosis across the life span utilizing core competencies of a psychologist.
+If requested, residents may also participate in speciality clinics involving forensics, ASD and sensory integration.

-Interns participate in the weekly DDCP meetings where referrals are triaged and clinical cases are discussed.
+Residents participate in the weekly DDCP meetings where referrals are triaged and clinical cases are discussed.
 Teaching rounds and academic logistics are also coordinated at this time including review of ongoing training, teaching and research activities.
-These weekly meetings embody the inter-professional scientist-practitioner focus of the team and interns gain valuable experience in each of the roles of psychologists while simultaneously increasing their awareness of the unique and shared roles of psychology, psychiatry, and occupational therapy in collaborative care.
-Interns will be typically given a caseload of independent assessment and therapy cases as well as participate in the speciality psychology and inter-professional clinics; the location of these either in Kingston or at outreach locations across the region thus travel will be necessary.
+These weekly meetings embody the inter-professional scientist-practitioner focus of the team and residents gain valuable experience in each of the roles of psychologists while simultaneously increasing their awareness of the unique and shared roles of psychology, psychiatry, and occupational therapy in collaborative care.
+Residents will typically be given a caseload of independent assessment and therapy cases in addition to participating in the speciality psychology and inter-professional clinics; the location of these are either in Kingston or at outreach locations across the region, which would involve some travel.

-Intern placements provide the opportunity for interdisciplinary collaboration and peer supervision working alongside psychiatry residents, medical clerks, family medicine fellows and rehabilitation students.
-Interns may also have the opportunity to provide training supervision of psychology practicum students and behaviour therapists as a part of this rotation.
-Interested interns will also be given time and additional resources to become involved in any ongoing research projects that may include areas of genetic and behavioural phenotyping, forensic ID/ASD, adapted psychotherapy, group therapy trials (e.g. DBT) or rehabilitation projects.
+Resident placements provide the opportunity for interdisciplinary collaboration and peer supervision working alongside psychiatry residents, medical clerks, family medicine fellows and rehabilitation students.
+Residents may also have the opportunity to provide training supervision of psychology practicum students and behaviour therapists as a part of this rotation.
+Interested residents will also be given time and additional resources to become involved in any ongoing research projects that may include areas of genetic and behavioural phenotyping, forensic intellectual disability (ID)/ASD, adapted psychotherapy, group therapy trials (e.g. DBT) or rehabilitation projects.

-Interns typically participate in the various training and teaching responsibilities of DDCP including inter-professional teaching initiatives such as the Undergraduate Medicine Clinical Skills seminars, annual Psychiatry Concise Course in Dual Diagnosis, weekly Psychiatry Department Grand Rounds, or training workshops for community agencies.
+Residents typically participate in the various training and teaching responsibilities of DDCP including inter-professional teaching initiatives such as the Undergraduate Medicine Clinical Skills seminars, annual Psychiatry Concise Course in Dual Diagnosis (when available), weekly Psychiatry Department Grand Rounds, or training workshops for community agencies.

-Examples of goals of previous interns on this rotation have included: Gain experience with assessment/interview procedures for individuals with dual diagnosis and ASD (children and adults); Gain experience with evidence based treatment and intervention with individuals with dual diagnosis and ASD; Direct experience working within an inter-professional team on case conceptualization, Diagnosis and clinical formulation; Expand knowledge in differential diagnosis in individuals with dual diagnosis; Expand knowledge with adapted multi-model therapeutic approaches (i.e. individual, family or group therapy and individually tailored CBT, DBT); Direct exposure to forensic psychology services including risk assessment and management, offending therapy and psychological court reports.
+Examples of goals of previous residents on this rotation have included: Gaining experience with assessment/interview procedures for individuals with dual diagnoses, i.e., ID and ASD (in children and adults); Gain experience with evidence based treatment and intervention with individuals with dual diagnosis (ID/ASD); Direct experience working within an inter-professional team on case conceptualization, diagnosis and clinical formulation; Expand knowledge in differential diagnosis in individuals with dual diagnosis; Expand knowledge with adapted multi-model therapeutic approaches (i.e. individual, family or group therapy and individually tailored CBT, DBT); Direct exposure to forensic psychology services including risk assessment and management, offending therapy and psychological court reports.

-KidsInclusive www.kidsinclusive.ca
+KidsInclusive Rotation

-Supervising Psychologists: Dr. Christine Wasson, Dr. Tess Clifford
+www.kidsinclusive.ca

-Populations served: Child, Adolescent
+Supervising Psychologists: Dr. Tess Clifford, Dr. Rachael Quickert Populations served: Child, Adolescent Areas: Clinical Psychology, Developmental Disability focused Address: 166 Brock St., Kingston, ON K7L 5G2